hoangduytran/blender-manual/manual/sculpt_paint/sculpting/editing/sculpt.rst

    This operation will automatically happen when using :ref:`bpy.ops.sculpt.expand`.
 Active Vertex
    Sets the pivot position to the active vertex position.
-Surface
+Surface :kbd:`Shift-RMB`
    Sets the pivot position to the surface under the cursor.

 .. tip::

-   For more convenient placement of the pivot point it's recommended to assign a shortcut to either *Surface* or *Active Vertex*.
+   For more convenient placement of the pivot point it's recommended to use the shortcut assigned to *Surface*.

 .. seealso::